Thích Quảng Đức: Intact heart and symbolism

 Quảng Đức's body was re-cremated during the funeral, but his heart supposedly remained intact and did not burn.
-It was considered to be holy and placed in a glass chalice at Xá Lợi Pagoda.
+It was considered to be holy and placed in a glass chalice at the Xá Lợi Pagoda.
 The intact heart relic is regarded as a symbol of compassion.
-Quảng Đức has subsequently been revered by Vietnamese Buddhists as a bodhisattva (Bồ Tát), and accordingly is often referred to in Vietnamese as Bồ Tát Thích Quảng Đức.
-On 21 August, the ARVN Special Forces of Nhu attacked Xá Lợi and other Buddhist pagodas across Vietnam.
+Quảng Đức has been revered by Vietnamese Buddhists as a bodhisattva (Bồ Tát), and accordingly is often referred to in Vietnamese as Bồ Tát Thích Quảng Đức.
+On 21 August, the ARVN Special Forces of Nhu attacked Xá Lợi and other Buddhist pagodas in Vietnam.
 The secret police intended to confiscate Quảng Đức's ashes, but two monks had escaped with the urn, jumping over the back fence and finding safety at the US Operations Mission next door.

 The location chosen for the self-immolation, in front of the Cambodian embassy, raised questions as to whether it was coincidence or a symbolic choice.
 Trueheart and embassy official Charles Flowerree felt that the location was selected to show solidarity with the Cambodian government of Prince Norodom Sihanouk.
 South Vietnam and Cambodia had strained relations: in a speech on 22 May, Sihanouk had accused Diệm of mistreating Vietnamese and ethnic minority Khmer Buddhists.
 The pro-Diệm Times of Vietnam published an article on 9 June which claimed that Cambodian monks had been encouraging the Buddhist crisis, asserting it was part of a Cambodian plot to extend its neutralist foreign policy into South Vietnam.
 Flowerree noted that Diệm was "ready and eager to see a fine Cambodian hand in all the organized Buddhist actions".